ln-markets/docs.lnmarkets.com/src/step/README.md

 <img :src="$withBase('/assets/withdraw.png')" alt="withdraw">

-If you have a wallet with [LNURL](https://github.com/fiatjaf/awesome-lnurl#wallets), you can just scan the QR code to receive the payment immediately.
+If you have a Lightning wallet with [LNURL](https://github.com/fiatjaf/awesome-lnurl#wallets), you can just scan the QR code to receive the payment immediately.
 Else, you can just copy the invoice to your wallet.

 ## Edit your account